emahnovets/jsdom-to-image/README.md

 })
 ```

-In that case your test run would looks like this:
+In that case your test run would look like this:
 ```bash
 docker-compose up -d
 npm test